Ohara124c41/TUB-MSc_Thesis/README.md

 # TUB-MSc_Thesis
 Optimizing Agent Behavior and Mitigating User Cognitive Load for Mixed Human-Robot Teams.

+This README covers the basic setup for using PocketSphinx with ROS Kinetic (Gazebo/RViz) and Unity.
-# WORK-IN-PROGRESS
+# SET-UP
-This README will be complete in December 2019.
-The current Windows information is not provided (rather intuitive but will still be added at a later time).
-The current version has been used to setup the virtual environment (ROS, etc.) on four machines:
+The current version has been used to setup the virtual environment (ROS, etc.) on two machines (unless ROSBridge and Websocket Protocol are used with an internal connection).

+A docker image will be created later to bypass the section below.
+For the time being, please follow these steps.

 Assuming this project is cloned and utilizing the file architecture: